steponteam/FaceRecognization/README.md

 Stepon.FaceRecognizationCore is for .net core 2.0.
 It uses [CoreCompat/System.Drawing](https://github.com/CoreCompat/System.Drawing), you should install libgdiplus.

 ## How to use
 Get app id and sdk key from [arcsoft's website](http://www.arcsoft.com.cn/ai/arcface.html) (it's free).
+Remember to update the libraries if arcsoft has newer version.
+The appid and key is associated with sdk.

 There are three main classes to use for recognization:
 - FaceDetection for image to detect face location